Jennyemeka/temperature-converter/README.md

 ## Overview
 The Temperature Converter app is a simple Java program that allows users to convert temperatures between Fahrenheit and Celsius.
 Whether you need to convert the temperature for a recipe or want to know what the weather feels like in different units, this app has you covered.

+## Why This Project
+1. As a beginner to java, this project thought me how to use the following:
+   -I learnt how to import the javax.swing.JOptionPan; e.i GUI(Graphic User Interface), which is useed to print out the user input.
+   -The if, else if and else statement in java.
+   -It thought me how to convert datatypes e.g(String to a Integer) i use the Integer.parseInt(); method.
+   -I learnt how to create variable and assigning them.
+2. I also learnt how to push my code to github using Bash.

 ## Getting Started
 To use the Temperature Converter app, follow these steps: